squid-cache/squid-cache.github.io/docs/MirrorGuidelines.md

 ---
-categories: ReviewMe
-published: false
 ---
 # Guidelines for Mirroring the Squid Website and Sources

+## Mirrors being phased out

+The availability of platforms such as [github](https://github.com) that provide free hosting for free software such as squid, we will progressively phase out our homegrown mirror platform.

+Thanks to all the contributors who supported the project through the years with donatins of storage and bandwidth!

+## historic information

 Please ensure all mirrors use **rsync** to replicate their content.

-## Informing us about the mirror
+### Informing us about the mirror

 Please send **info at squid-cache.org** an email informing us about your mirror if you are mirroring the FTP server or HTTP website.
 We will